Programming-0101/TheBook/manuscript/topic-I.md

 ### Composition:

 1. Address + Student + GenderType – This revised version of the Student class now has an Address field.
 The address field is new; although similar to the CanadianAddress class, the Address class is simpler and more "generic" (having "State" instead of "Province" and "ZipCode" instead of "PostalCode").
 2. ImproperFraction + MixedNumber + ProperFraction – In this sample, the idea of a Fraction class is made more specific by replacing it with three more specific types of numbers: MixedNumber, ProperFraction, and ImproperFraction.
 A MixedNumber is made up of a whole number and a ProperFraction.
-A MixedNumber can als  * be expressed as or derived from an ImproperFraction.
+A MixedNumber can also be expressed as or derived from an ImproperFraction.
 The reciprocal of a ProperFraction is an ImproperFraction and the reciprocal of an ImproperFraction is a ProperFraction.

 ##Coin + CoinFace